-- Mr. Maura's annual compensation opportunity breaks down as follows: 12% fixed (base salary) and 88% variable (annual and long-term incentives). - Mr. Maura's ongoing target direct compensation (base salary, target MIP bonus and target annual LTIP award grant date value) is \$7,425,000.

-• Mr. Maura's variable compensation is comprised of (i) 25% time-based RSUs that will cliff vest at the conclusion of a three-year service period and are subject to market risk and (ii) 75% performance-based incentives, including his annual target MIP bonus and the value of his PSUs under the LTIP assuming three-year performance target achievement, which, in each case, are only eligible to be earned on the basis of Company performance relative to pre-established goals.
+- Mr. Maura's annual compensation opportunity breaks down as follows: 12% fixed (base salary) and 88% variable (annual and long-term incentives). - Mr. Maura's ongoing target direct compensation (base salary, target MIP bonus and target annual LTIP award grant date value) is \$7,425,000. - Mr. Maura's variable compensation is comprised of (i) 25% time-based RSUs that will cliff vest at the conclusion of a three-year service period and are subject to market risk and (ii) 75% performance-based incentives, including his annual target MIP bonus and the value of his PSUs under the LTIP assuming three-year performance target achievement, which, in each case, are only eligible to be earned on the basis of Company performance relative to pre-established goals.

-As discussed elsewhere in this Form 10-K/A, there is one special compensation item that impacted Mr. Maura's Fiscal 2020 compensation as reported in the Summary Compensation Table below on page 39: the PSUs of his Bridge Grant, valued at \$3,011,339, which vested based on continued service and performance through November 21, 2020.
-The Fiscal 2020 Bridge Grant was approved by our Compensation Committee, with the advice of its prior independent compensation consultant.
-Because of the special circumstances surrounding our transition to a new long-term equity plan, the Bridge Grants included in Mr. Maura's Fiscal 2020 compensation are not indicative of his regular, ongoing annual compensation levels.
+As discussed above under "One-Time Bridge Grants", the final portion of the one-time Bridge Grants impacted Mr. Maura's Fiscal 2020 compensation, which is included in the Summary Compensation Table below on page 52.
+The final Fiscal 2020 performance portion of his Bridge Grant, valued at \$3,011,339 for purposes of the table, which vested based on continued service through November 21, 2020, subject to meeting the Fiscal 2020 performance metrics.
+The Bridge Grant was approved by our Compensation Committee in early Fiscal 2019, with the advice of its prior independent compensation consultant.
+Because of the special circumstances surrounding our transition to a new long-term equity plan, the portion of the Bridge Grants included in Mr. Maura's Fiscal 2020 compensation is not indicative of his regular, ongoing annual compensation levels.
 If the Bridge Grant is excluded, Mr. Maura's reported compensation in Fiscal 2020 would have been \$7,937,019 instead of \$10,948,358.
-The Bridge Grants were one-time, non-recurring compensation made in Fiscal 2018, and will not impact Mr. Maura's compensation as reported in the Summary Compensation Table in future fiscal years.
+The Bridge Grants are calculated in their entirety and will not impact Mr. Maura's reported compensation in future years.
+The Bridge Grants were one-time, non-recurring compensation approved in early Fiscal 2019.